JamieBort/JamieBort/README.md

 Everything you'd like to know about me can be found on [my portfolio site](http://jamiebort.com/).
 Or here in my GitHub account.

-But I love to meet new people.
+I love to meet new people.
 Connect with me.
 Ask me questions!

 ## Current Projects